On the Chern numbers of a smooth threefold: Introduction

 Then

-\end{theorem*}
+\end{theorem}

-An interesting consequence is that the volume only takes finitely many values on the family of smooth projective varieties of general type with fixed underlying 6-manifold (see Corollary \ref{c_volume}) .
+An interesting consequence is that the volume only takes finitely many values on the family of smooth projective varieties of general type with fixed underlying 6-manifold (see Corollary \ref{c_volume}).
+A second consequence (which follows immediately applying \cite{HM06}) is that the family of all smooth complex projective threefolds of general type with bounded Betti numbers is birationally bounded (see Corollary \ref{c_boundedness}).
+Such questions remain open in higher dimension.
 In a forthcoming paper, we plan to study the Chern numbers of a variety $Y$ which admits a Mori fibre space structure.

-We now consider the second step of our program: we want to determine how $c_1^3$ varies under the Minimal Model Program.
+We now describe the second part of our program: we want to determine how the Chern number $c_1^3$ varies under the Minimal Model Program.
 Recall that if $X$ is a smooth projective threefold and we run a MMP on $X$, then we obtain a birational map $X\dashrightarrow Y$ as a composition of elementary transformations, given by divisorial contractions and flips: